lonkamikaze/bsda2/src/bsda_obj.md

 ## 13. GARBAGE COLLECTION

-In order to prevent resource leaks bsda:obj performs some lazy garbage collection.
+In order to prevent resource leaks `bsda:obj` performs some lazy garbage collection.

-A list of objects with a cleanup method is maintained in bsda_obj_freeOnExit.
-These objects are explicitly deleted if the shell exits due to the exit command or the signals SIGINT or SIGTERM.
+A list of objects with a cleanup method is maintained in `bsda_obj_freeOnExit`.
+These objects are explicitly deleted if the shell exits due to the `exit` command or the signals `SIGINT` or `SIGTERM`.

 This gives objects the opportunity to free non-memory resources.
 Note that these actions are only performed within the process that originally created